-Michael Anthony Strahan was born on November 21, 1971 in Houston, Texas.
-The youngest of seven children, Strahan spent a good portion of his childhood in Mulheim, Germany, where his father, Gene, an Army major, settled the family when Strahan was 9 years old.
+Michael Anthony Strahan was born on November 21, 1971, in Houston, Texas.
+The youngest of six children, Strahan spent a good portion of his childhood in Mannheim, Germany, where his father, Gene, an Army major, settled the family when Strahan was 9 years old.

-Strahan, a gifted athlete with a tall frame, returned to Texas for his senior year of high school, which allowed him to play football for the first time.
-Almost from the start, the powerful player proved to be a natural for the sport, and by the end of the season, he'd earned a scholarship to play football at Texas Southern University in Houston.
+A gifted athlete with a tall frame, Strahan returned to Texas for his senior year of high school.
+Although he had played organized football in Germany, Strahan lacked the experience of the other players he competed against as a member of the Westbury High School team.
+Still, he proved to be gifted enough in the sport to earn a scholarship to play at Texas Southern University in Houston.

 As a college player, Strahan continued to make incredible strides.
 He dominated the line of scrimmage, barreling through offensive lines and terrorizing opposing quarterbacks.

 By his senior year, Strahan's play had caught the attention of NFL scouts.
 In the spring of 1993, the talented defensive player was selected 40th overall in the NFL draft, by the New York Giants.

 As he had in high school and college, Strahan, who stands 6'5", was quick to adapt to the competition and his new football environment.
 During his second year in the league, he became a full-time starter for the Giants.
 He registered his first double-digit quarterback sack season in 1997, with 14, earning his first trip to the Pro Bowl for his efforts.

 Over the next decade, Strahan proved to be a dominating defensive force for the Giants.
 Following a 15-sack campaign in 1998, he set an NFL single-season record with 22.5 sacks in 2001.
 Strahan would eventually compile a total of 141.5 quarterback sacks, ranking fifth in NFL history at the time of his final game.